themanyone/crap/README.md

 An extendable and growing set of rules turns `crap` code into C.

-**String mangling.** The `crap` preprocessor is good at corrupting strings because it has difficulty determining what is inside or outside a string.
+**String mangling.** Beware, the `crap` preprocessor also processes string literals (except for our special triple-quoted string extension, see below).
 It's actually a feature.
-We like having our strings modified.
-Any strings that you do not want nuked on their way to becoming C source code should go into another file or header and `#include` them.
-It is good programming practice to put important data and resources outside the compiled source.
+We *like* having our strings modified.
+Any strings that you do not want nuked on their way to becoming C code should go into another file or header and `#include` them.
+It is good programming practice to maintain separation by not "hard coding" important data and resources into the source.

 **Includes.** Like C, Crap programs `#include <stdio.h>` if they want to print to, or read from, consoles or files in a standard way.
 See